-- 6. If the script runs fine, you've fully set up garage for use on EC2!
-Try running examples/cluster_demo. py to launch a single experiment on EC2.
-If it succeeds, you can then comment out the last line sys.exit() to launch the whole set of 15 experiments, each on an individual machine running in parallel.
-You can sign in to the EC2 panel to view spot instance requests status or running instances. - 7.
-While the experiments are running (or when they are finished), use python scripts/sync_s3.py first-exp to download stats collected by the experiments.
-You can then run python garage/viskit/frontend.py data/s3/first-exp and navigate to http://localhost:5000 to view the results.
+to launch the whole set of 15 experiments, each on an individual machine running in parallel.
+You can sign in to the EC2 panel to view spot instance requests status or running instances.

+7. While the experiments are running (or when they are finished), use python scripts/sync\s3.py first-exp to download stats collected by the experiments.
+You can then run python garage/viskit/ frontend.py data/s3/first-exp and navigate to http://localhost:5000 to view the results.